 Sources of personal data

-My sources of data may include clients, data subjects directly, introducers, intermediaries, advisers, third parties connected to the data subject (for example: family member, employer or another service provider who provides services to the data subject) or open-source material.
+Our sources of data may include clients, data subjects directly, introducers, intermediaries, advisers, third parties connected to the data subject (for example: family member, employer or another service provider who provides services to the data subject) or open-source material.

-I collect personal data via the completion of forms [electronic and paper] provided to you and completed by you, from documents provided including due diligence documents, from correspondence including email, from meetings and telephone conversations.
+We collect personal data via the completion of forms [electronic and paper] provided to you and completed by you, from documents provided including due diligence documents, from correspondence including email, from meetings and telephone conversations.

 Recipients of personal data